mdabbous88/MechaCar_Statistical_Analysis/README.md

 ## Overview

-The project herein has the following main points:
+The project herein has the following main points using R programming language:

 -Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.